King's Digital Lab

 In addition, there are significant potential benefits in terms of impact.
 This effort does, however, have important resource implications so we started small with the goal to scale up as feasible in alignment with the strategies of the Faculty of Arts & Humanities at King’s College London, and the College as a whole, regarding archiving and sustainability.

-So far two datasets and associated resources have been made available publicly via the KDL CKAN open data repository.
+So far five datasets and associated resources have been made available publicly via the KDL CKAN open data repository.
+The data can also be queried via the API; see for example https://data.kdl.kcl.ac.uk/api/3/action/package_show?id=frh3 for Henry III Fine Rolls project dataset.